The language classroom.

 First, try making the classroom as authentic and interactive as possible with the help of FluentU.

 FluentU lets you teach real-world content alongside your literature lessons, providing students with more context and culture exposure in their target language.
-Instead of using textbooks and worksheets, FluentU allows you to teach using subtitled and annotated video clips taken from movies and TV shows, documentaries, commercials, news segments and more.
+Instead of using textbooks and worksheets, FluentU allows you to teach using subtitled and annotated video clips.
 Not only does this get your learners speaking more naturally in the target language, it also provides them with cultural immersion without having to leave the country.

 Next, introduce the strategies mentioned below.